thomaspurchas/monzo-test/Readme.md

 Once setup with dependences in your `GOPATH` run `go run monzo.go`.
 This will output log data to `stderr` and dot output to `stdout`.

-To render visualisation (you need [GraphViz][1]) run `go run monzo.go | dot -Tpdf output.pdf`.
+To render visualisation (you need [GraphViz][1]) run `go run monzo.go | dot -Tpdf -o output.pdf`.
 You can render to other formats, but PDF is advised due to the size of the graph.

 [1]:https://www.graphviz.org/